paritytech/cumulus/bridges/docs/polkadot-kusama-bridge-overview.md

 of the bridge to cover relayer rewards.

 Bridged Parachains will have sovereign accounts at bridge hubs.
 For example, the Statemine (Kusama Parachain) will have an account at the Polkadot Bridge Hub.
-The Statemint (Polkadot Parachain) will have an account at the Kusama Bridge Hub.
+The Asset Hub Polkadot will have an account at the Kusama Bridge Hub.
 The sovereign accounts are used as a source of funds when the relayer is calling the `pallet_bridge_relayers::claim_rewards`.